ahmadateya/learning-notes/linux/cli.md

-# My notes from learning and using Linux
+# My notes from learning and using Linux CLI

 - When you run as a normal user you will find the command line separator is **$**
 - When you run as a root user you will find the command line separator is **#**